soma-space/files/guides/arcanine/Creating a register page.md

 Use PHP's msi installer then use PHP's inbuilt server? - PHP have deprecated their MSI installer :|

 What about the windows package managers?

+## Install PHP

+1. Download & install the Chocolately package manager from [here](https://chocolatey.org/install)
+2. Paste `choco install php` into the command prompt and press enter